Laser Cutting – Quality and Reliability

 Part of the quality and reliability of lasers comes in the fact that they provide a much safer process than other forms of cutting.
 This is because the laser beam that is used is emitted securely within a tight light box.

 This is different to the more conventional methods of cutting that have been used in the past, where you would often see free-running blades run through a material.
-While these methods are still used and are safe with proper care, a lasers simply offers a heightened level of reliability.
+While these methods are still used and are safe with proper care, a laser simply offers a heightened level of reliability.

 Which industries is this useful for?